 The total annual cost for a basic package which would hold your website and provide a number of email addresses is likely to be about £5 per month + VAT.

-A dedicated domain name generally costs around £10 – £40 per year.
+A dedicated domain name generally costs around £10 – £40 a year.

 Do I need to pay someone to create my website?

-Often, your webhost will provide you with simple tools to build your own website.
+Your webhost will often provide you with simple tools to build your own website.
 If you have special requirements, a professional web developer would probably be a good investment.

 Be really clear about what you want from your website and consider trying templates or a pre-formatted structure such as WordPress, Squarespace or Wix at least to experiment with the information you want to show.